-Take a township tour to Khayelitsha on the Cape Flats.
-See the view from Look-Out Hill, buy crafts and eat at an African restaurant.
+Take a township tour to Khayelitsha on the Cape Flats and experience an authentically African day out.
+See the stunning view from Look-Out Hill, buy locally handmade crafts and eat at an African restaurant.

 Khayelitsha (meaning “new home”) is one of Cape Town’s largest townships, and is situated some 30km from the Mother City.
 It consists of both formal accommodation (houses of bricks and mortar) and informal settlements (makeshift shacks).

 The township was created in the 1980s under then Prime Minister PW Botha, and for many years it was a desperate place with few facilities and little infrastructure to house the large influx of people living here.